profandyfield/discovr/README.md

 * **acdc**: Data about whether Bon Scott or Brian Johnson is the best singer of AC/DC.
 For details execute `?acdc`.
 * **album_sales**: fictitious data about predicting album sales from advertising, airplay and the band's image.
 For details execute `?album_sales`.
+* **alien_scents**: fictitious data about training sniffer dogs to detect alien space lizards when they try to mask their identity with different scents.
+For details execute `?alien_scents`.
 * **animal_bride**: fictitious data about life satisfaction when married to a dog or a goat.
 For details execute `?animal_bride`.
 * **beckham_1929**: Data from a study by Beckham (1929).
 For details execute `?beckham_1929`.
 * **big_hairy_spider**: fictitious data about whether anxiety is greater after exposure to real spiders or pictures of spiders.
 For details execute `?big_hairy_spider`.